 Too much sodium can wreck havoc on your body.
 Here are signs you need to cut back.

 Who knew that salt could even impact your brain function?
 According to a 2011 Canadian study on 1,200 more sedentary adults, those with high-sodium diets had a higher chance of cognitive decline than those with less salt in their diets.
 As you age it is important to keep track of how much salt you consume, and make changes if necessary.
 These 13 foods have way more salt than you realized.

 Foods with high amount of sodium (think: chips, spaghetti sauce, and pepperoni pizza) make you feel thirstier, because sodium messes with the balance of fluid in your body.
 If you had a day of eating more high-sodium food, like at a baseball game, try to drink a lot of water.
 Your body is probably craving water, so it can restore the salt balance in your cells.
-Here are clever tips to drink more water.

 Too much sodium has been linked to stomach ulcers and cancer in animals, according to a study published in the journal Infection and Immunity.
 Although more research is needed, the findings suggest that people should be wary of salt damaging their stomach lining.
-Watch out for these silent signs you might have an ulcer.

 While it is good to control your own salt intake, it is easy to overdo the salt shaker.
 A half a teaspoon of table salt contains 1,150 milligrams of sodium.
 If you shake some salt on your pasta three times during a meal, the milligrams of sodium can quickly add up.
 Bottom line: Minimize your use of the salt shaker, especially if you eat a lot of convenience foods (which tend to be rich in sodium).
 Here are some low-salt diet snacks you should be eating instead.